 Nutrition and Dietary Supplements

-For anyone with a chronic illness, eating a healthy diet that's high in antioxidant foods -- fruits and vegetables -- is essential.
+For anyone with a chronic illness, eating a healthy diet high in antioxidant-rich foods, fruits and vegetables, is essential.
 Eating a poor diet may increase inflammation in the body.

 Also, people with RA are at higher risk of developing heart disease and diabetes.
 A healthy diet and regular exercise can lower that risk.